RascalSoftware/RAT/docs/source/install.rst

 2. Open MATLAB and navigate to the folder containing the RAT source code.

 3. Run the file "buildScript.m" in MATLAB.
-   This will add the neccessary paths and builds the MEX file.
+   This will add the necessary paths and builds the MEX file.

 4. The MEX file will be created in the "RAT/compile/reflectivity_calculation_compile_new/codegen" folder.